 Spirit Lake is a very small city located in the state of Iowa.
 With a population of 5,018 people and two constituent neighborhoods, Spirit Lake is the 83rd largest community in Iowa.

-Unlike some cities, Spirit Lake isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Spirit Lake are a mix of both white- and blue-collar jobs.
-Overall, Spirit Lake is a city of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Spirit Lake who work in management occupations (13.51%), sales jobs (11.47%), and office and administrative support (10.44%).
+Spirit Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Spirit Lake is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Spirit Lake who work in management occupations (12.04%), office and administrative support (11.34%), and sales jobs (9.64%).

-The education level of Spirit Lake citizens is a little higher than the average for US cities and towns: 23.98% of adults in Spirit Lake have at least a bachelor's degree.
+The overall education level of Spirit Lake is somewhat higher than in the average US city of 21.84%: 26.24% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Spirit Lake in 2010 was $29,589, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
-This equates to an annual income of $118,356 for a family of four.
+The per capita income in Spirit Lake in 2010 was $31,866, which is wealthy relative to Iowa and the nation.
+This equates to an annual income of $127,464 for a family of four.
 However, Spirit Lake contains both very wealthy and poor people as well.

 The people who call Spirit Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Spirit Lake residents report their race to be White, followed by Native American.
-Important ancestries of people in Spirit Lake include Irish, Norwegian, Dutch, and Swedish.
+The greatest number of Spirit Lake residents report their race to be White, followed by Asian.
+Important ancestries of people in Spirit Lake include Norwegian, Irish, Dutch, and Swedish.

 The most common language spoken in Spirit Lake is English.
 Other important languages spoken here include Spanish and Native American languages.